-That ’90s Show, the upcoming Netflix spin-off of the hit series that ran from 1998-2006, will see some of the original stars in guest appearances.
+That ’90s Show, the upcoming Netflix spin-off of the hit series That ’70s Show (1998-2006), will see some of the original stars in guest appearances.

 According to reports, the original cast members who will appear in the sitcom include Ashton Kutcher, Mila Kunis, Topher Grace, Laura Prepon, and Wilmer Valderrama.
 They will join Kurtwood Smith and Debra Jo Rupp, who are returning as Red and Kitty Forman, respectively, in the new series.

 Here’s more about the returning cast in That ’90s Show

 The acclaimed That ’70s Show originally ran on Fox and turned almost all of its key cast members into stars.
 The story was essentially about a group of teenage friends growing up in 1970s’ Point Place, Wisconsin, US.

 While Kutcher played Michael Kelso, Kunis played Jackie Burkhart in the original.
 Grace essayed Eric Forman, Prepon appeared as Donna Pinciotti and Valderrama played Fez.
 All of them will reprise their roles in the cameo appearances they are set to play in the upcoming show.

 Danny Masterson, who played Hyde, will not be returning because of multiple sexual allegations made against him.
 Masterson, however, has denied the charges.

 About the spin-off